How a Memorandum of Understanding (MoU) Can Help Your Business

 A comprehensive MoU should address the following questions:

 2. definition of the project;

-3. contribution to the project in kind or in cash that each party is expected by the other parties (and agrees) to take responsibility for in the project ( ex. funding, marketing, sourcing, manufacturing etc.);
+3. Contribution to the project in kind or in cash that the other parties expect each party (and agrees) to take responsibility for in the project (e.g. funding, marketing, sourcing, manufacturing, etc.);

-4. what needs to be done: detailed conditions to meet before proceeding to Contract Stage (ex. preparation and validation of a business plan by all parties, with a list of questions that need to be addressed);
+4. What needs to be done: Detailed conditions to meet before proceeding to the Contract Stage (e.g. preparation and validation of a business plan by all parties, with a list of questions that need to be addressed);

-5. kick-off event (conditions in 4 completed) or withdrawal event (conditions in 4 not completed); long stop date (i.e. the latest date agreed by parties to decide to go ahead or not);
+5. Kick-off event (conditions in 4 completed) or withdrawal event (conditions in 4 not completed); extended stop date (i.e. the latest date agreed by parties to decide to go ahead or not);

-9. structure of JV agreement (details and drafting to be agreed later on good faith, based on market practice to ensure protection of each parties ‘interests, including the company):
+9. Structure of JV agreement (details and drafting to be agreed later on good faith, based on market practice to ensure the protection of each party’s interests, including the company):

 - repartition of share capital between parties (need to be stated in the MoU);

 - number of board members and how many shall be appointed by each party (minimum one, maximum 3-5)(need to be stated in the MoU);

 10. set schedule for (i) signing the MoU), (ii) completing the conditions and deciding whether to go ahead with the project or not, (iii) preparing and signing the JV agreement, and (iv) getting started with the project;